alphajuliet/advent-2020/README.md

 This challenge is about bit operations, but using "X" for "don't care" or floating to encompass multiple locations in an address space.
 For the easy first part, we use X as a mask to propagate values, otherwise we set the bit accordingly.
 We add up all the values in the address space.
 Because the address space is large (2^36 locations), we use a sparse representation (a simple map) to hold the values, plus the most recent mask.

 For part 2, we introduce binary n-cubes.
 From a geometrical point of view, an X in a binary vector generates an "edge" in that dimension in the binary n-cube.
 Two Xs generates a plane, three a cube and so on.
 Consider the value "XX1"; this generates all values [001, 011, 101, 111], which corresponds to one of the faces of the binary 3-cube.
 My function `mask-gen` is the "clever" bit because it generates the corners of the n-cube from a given binary vector that includes X's.
 Then we need to do a different masking operation to generate multiple locations that we write values to.

+### Day 15

+Part 1 is dead easy.
+Set up your rule for generating the next element and add it to the end of the vector.
+We use vector operations because we're dealing with the end of the sequence, and functions like `peek`, `pop`, and `subvec` are all well optimised for vectors.
+And of course, we use `reduce` to iterate, because that's being functional, kids.

+Part 2 is, of course, a different story.
+We're now looking at the 30,000,000th element in the sequence, not some piddly number in the thousands.
+After running some quick timings of sequences of increasing length, and even with a few optimisations, it's clear that holding a sequence that long and doing a search over it every iteration is not going to fly.
+We then realise, of course, that we only need to know the *last* time we saw the given number, and that the highest number seen so far in the sequence increases only very weakly against the sequence length.
+Enter the hash (using a Clojure map of course), where the keys are the numbers we've seen, and the key's value contains the index of where we saw it last.
+We also keep a note in the hash of the number we're comparing, and just update the hash in each iteration and pass it on.
+The performance with this approach is good enough that on my modest electronic abacus, the answer pops out in about a minute.
+Job done.

 ## License